DynoCC/Dyno-Custom-Commands/Fun Commands/Mini-Games/Dyno-RPG/README.md

 # Dyno RPG
 Otherwise called **Avelon RPG**, Dyno RPG is a RPG Game made using Dyno CC and inspirted by the infection minigame and a few other custom commands.
 It is planned to be a community prject to be built into something everybody can enjoy.
 As such everyone is welcome to add their own commands to it as they desire.

+## Registration Commands
+This command is used to join the world of Avelon

+`register`: Grants the **Adenturer** role and enters you itno the forsaken world of Avelon

 ## Attack Commands
 These commands can be used to attack other players, but be warned some come with *side effects*